Rutherford PD: Released Stalker Chases Terrified Woman Down Street

-A Rutherford woman fearing for her life fled her home and drove away as a former co-worker who’d been stalking her chased her down the street in the middle of the night, authorities said.
+A Rutherford woman fearing for her life fled her home and drove away as a man who’d been stalking her chased her down the street in the middle of the night, authorities said.

 The woman was hanging out with friends when Timothy Conti, 43, drove past her home around 8:30 p.m.
 Sunday, Detective Capt.
 Patrick Feliciano said.

-Police at first couldn’t find Conti, who called the woman again around 2:30 a.m., Feliciano said.
+Police were having trouble finding him when Conti called the woman at 1:30 a.m., the captain said.

-She again alerted police, who called his number, got Conti on the phone and told him to surrender or be arrested, Feliciano said.
+She again alerted police, who reached Conti by phone and told him to surrender or be arrested, Feliciano said.

-After he was processed and released, he went to the woman’s home around 3:30 a.m., the captain said.
+After he was processed and released, Conti went to the woman’s home around 3:30 a.m., the captain said.

 “She was really scared -- terrified,” Feliciano said.